dabasajay/Image-Caption-Generator/README.md

 1. Clone the repository to preserve directory structure
 2. Train the model to generate required files in model_data folder
-3. Put the test image in test_data folder
+3. Put the test images in test_data folder
 4. Review `config.py` for paths and other configurations (explained below)
 5. Run `test.py`